allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 of offers were changed to different randomly chosen labels.
 We evaluated the 7 training methods outlined above and compared them to the baseline: classification with cross-entropy loss.

-### Baseline: Memorising doesn't pay off
+### Baseline: Memorising doesn’t pay off

 **How does the presence of noise impact the baseline model?**

-The validation curves for non-corrupted samples clearly show the severe impact of noisy labels on the model's performance ([**Figure 11**](#figure11)).
+The validation curves for non-corrupted samples clearly show the severe impact of noisy labels on the model’s performance ([**Figure 11**](#figure11)).
 In the early stage of the training, the performance of the model trained on noisy data is on par with the metrics of the model trained on clean data.
 Yet, starting from the 4th epoch, the wrong labels in the noisy dataset appear to prevent the model from discovering the true patterns in the training data, resulting in a 5 p.p. drop in accuracy at the end of the training.
 We attribute this drop to the *memorisation* of the wrong labels: instead of refining the originally learnt concepts, the network starts to overfit to the noisy labels.
-The labels memorised for particular offers don't help with classifying previously unseen offers at test time.
+The labels memorised for particular offers don’t help with classifying previously unseen offers at test time.

 <a id="figure11"></a><img src="/uploads/upload_c1cf415b153659da9ac425f1b326ffb1.png" style="display:block;float:none;margin-left:auto;margin-right:auto;width:100%;margin-bottom:10px" alt="Absolute noise corrupts absolutely." />